-In 2015, we initiated a pilot program with the Labour Rights Promotion Network (LPN) Foundation to deliver counselling, medical assistance, temporary food and shelter, and to provide legal aid to repatriated men who had been victims of human trafficking.
+In 2015, we initiated a pilot program with the Labour Rights Promotion Network (LPN) Foundation to deliver counseling, medical assistance, temporary food and shelter, and to provide legal aid to repatriated men who had been victims of human trafficking.
 During this program, Thai Union offered employment to the rescued men, which seven accepted.
 These men were given a thorough medical assessment, accommodation and their rental fees for the first month.
 The men began work in our fish production department in August 2015.
 We also work with the Issara Institute in Thailand to offer humanitarian aid, safe and legal employment, and support for victims of human trafficking or forced labor.

 In 2016 we also offered this program to workers in other industries in Thailand, and are developing a scalable and sustainable model for this project.

 Our ethical migrant recruitment policy is protecting workers in Thailand from the risk of extortion by unscrupulous labor agents and brokers.

 In 2016, as part of our ethical migrant recruitment policy, we launched a zero recruitment fees commitment for all future recruitment of workers for our Thai facilities.
 By recruiting locally or directly through licensed agents in border countries, we are protecting workers from the risk of extortion by unlicensed agents and brokers.
 This reduces the risk of workers becoming involved in debt bondage or forms of forced labor.

 Recognizing suppliers sometimes need some help in addressing labor management and oversight practices, we are now providing practical support and guidance to help them implement real improvements.